dabeaz/curio/README.rst

   different approach to the problem while relying upon known programming techniques involving sockets and files.
-If you have previously written synchronous code using processes or threads, curio will feel familiar.
+If you have previously written synchronous code using processes or threads, Curio will feel familiar.
 That is by design.

 * Simplicity is an important part of writing reliable systems software.
 Some of this simplicity comes from making intuitive